🧠 Cognitive Block

 Quick Takeaways

-• Completion recognition failure is a metacognitive gap, not perfectionism
+• Completion awareness failure is a metacognitive gap, not perfectionism

 • Writers spend ~50% of time revising while quality plateaus after 3 passes